apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 ## Requirements

-- macOS, Linux or Windows machine with a web browser and Python installed
+- A macOS, Linux, or Windows machine with a web browser and Python installed
-- Familiar with Python basics: variables, conditions, loops, functions, strings, lists, dictionaries, files, classes, exceptions
+- Familiarity with Python basics: variables, conditions, loops, functions, strings, lists, dictionaries, files, classes, and exceptions
-- Comfortable importing from the Python standard library, using virtual environments, and installing dependencies with `pip`
+- Comfort with importing from the Python standard library, using virtual environments, and installing dependencies with `pip`
-- Familiar with how to run commands in Terminal or Command Prompt
+- Familiarity with running commands in Terminal (macOS/Linux) or Command Prompt (Windows)

 ## You may want to know